Japan GDP seen revised down, raises concern about tax hike plan

 The pace of growth from July will be crucial to Prime Minister Shinzo Abe's decision, expected by year-end, on whether to proceed with a scheduled second increase in the sales tax to 10 percent in October next year.

-In one positive sign, the current account balance due next week is forecast to swing to a surplus of 444.2 billion yen in July from a 399.1 billion yen deficit in the previous month as exports to the United States show signs of recovery.
+In one positive sign, the current account balance due next week is forecast to swing to a surplus of 444.2 billion yen (4.22 billion pounds) in July from a 399.1 billion yen deficit in the previous month as exports to the United States show signs of recovery.

 (Editing by Eric Meijer)